ourarash/TrojanMap/README.md

 In this section, we assume that a complete graph is given to you.
 That means each node is a neighbor of all other nodes.
 Given a vector of location ids, assume every location can reach every location in the list (Complete graph.
 Do not care the neighbors).
 Find the shortest route that covers all the locations and goes back to the start point.
-You can use either for the following heuristics (also discussed in the discussion class):
+You can use either for the following heuristics (also discussed in the  class):

 1. [2-opt heuristic](https://en.wikipedia.org/wiki/2-opt)
 2. [Genetic algorithm](https://www.geeksforgeeks.org/traveling-salesman-problem-using-genetic-algorithm/).